zdodson21/retro-desktop-portfolio/README.md

 ## Is This Repository Open Source?

-No. Because this is my portfolio web application containing numerous aspects (such as pictures and descriptions) of my life, this repository is not open source.
+No. Because this is my portfolio web application, which contains numerous aspects (such as pictures and descriptions) of my life and projects, this repository is not open source.
 It is "code-available", meaning anyone can view the code to see how all the pieces function, but no one is permitted to copy, modify, or redistribute this code without my permission.

 ## Can I Contribute to this Repository?

 No*.
 I will not be accepting any pull requests submitted to this repository.
 However, if you have a suggestion for how code could be written better, you are welcome to submit a pull request.
-Any pull requests or issues submitted will be taken as suggestsions, and no pull requests will be merged.
+Any pull requests or issues submitted will be taken as suggestions, and no pull requests will be merged.